NikolettaGr/rock-paper-scissors-game/README.md

  - Moving forward, I have taken these mistakes as valuable learning experiences, and I am committed to improving my version control practices during future commits.
 I will be more diligent in reviewing changes, writing clear and descriptive commit messages, and double-checking the files I include in each commit to ensure a smoother and more organized development process.

+ +**Improve the game**

+  - Since I didn't have time to make function the 5 rounds game to Multiplayer JS file ,I will fix the game in the future to make the game completely complete.
+  And I apologize for that!

 ## Testing